diyorbekzokirov/housing_price/README.md

 # Housing prices and marriages in South Korea
-We are analyzing the effect of housing on number of marriages in South Korea with the data available public.
+We are analyzing the effect of housing prices on number of marriages in South Korea with the public data.